richelbilderbeek/open_science_presentation_20211111/README.md

 From [Wicherts, 2017]:

 > But besides fabricating data, there is another more mundane manner to cut through the empirical cycle and this strategy is called Hypothesizing after Results are Known or HARKing [10].
 In one version of this strategy, the researcher collects a wealthy dataset and subsequently goes on a fishing expedition to find patterns that meet a significance threshold or appear meaningful on other grounds.
 Such fishing expeditions might uncover meaningful patterns, but they normally harvest old shoes that might appear impressive at first, but are fairly useless on closer inspection.
 Exploring data guarantees that one finds some extreme.
-I

 # Transparency